streamer45/mattermost-plugin-screen/README.md

 ## Limitations

-Screen recording works on Chrome 72+ only.
+- Webapp: screen recording works on Chrome 72+ only.
+- Desktop App: can only record full desktop.

 ## License